Pennsylvania Turnpike Commission: Transparency

 The Pittsburgh Post-Gazette reported in 2021 that, over five years, the average length of public meetings of the commissioners was 12 minutes.
 Over 700 votes to spend millions of dollars had been cast with only one dissenting vote.
 Commission chair Yassmin Gramian says that she contacts other commissioners before the meeting to handle any discussion or potential dissent privately.

 Executives

-Mark P. Compton has been Chief executive officer of the commission since February 1, 2013.
-Previously he was deputy secretary of administration at PennDOT.
-He succeeded Roger Nutt.
+On February 1, 2013, Mark P. Compton, previously the deputy secretary of administration at PennDOT, became the commission's chief executive officer (CEO), succeeding Roger Nutt.

-Craig R. Shuey has been Chief operating officer since January 2011.
-Previously he worked as Government Affairs Director at the commission since 2009.
+Craig R. Shuey, previously the government affairs director at the commission, has been chief operating officer of the commission since January 2011.
 He briefly served as turnpike CEO after Roger Nutt resigned in October 2012.

-Advisory Committee
+Advisory committee

 In response to a 2013 grand jury investigation, the commissioners directed CEO Mark Compton to create an advisory committee to evaluate the commission's procurement policies.